dksifoua/Neural-Machine-Translation/README.md

 # Neural Machine Translation

-Inference methods:
+## Requirements

-- Greedy search
+All required packages are located in requirements.txt file.
+To install them, just run the command below in your terminal.
-- Sampling
+`$ pip install -r requirements.txt`
-- Beam search
+I also recommend to use a GPU.
+This work is done Google Colab.

-## I. RNN seq2seq model
+## I. Seq2Seq Model Baseline

 ## II.
-RNN seq2seq model with Attention Mechanism
+Seq2Seq Model with Attention Mechanisms

 ## III.
-CNN seq2seq model
+Convolutional Seq2Seq Model

 ## VI.
-Transformer seq2seq model
+Transformer Model

 ## References
 - Sutskever, I., Vinyals, O. and Le, Q.V.
 (2014).
 Sequence to Sequence Learning with Neural Networks. [online] arXiv.org.
 Available at: https://arxiv.org/abs/1409.3215